Colwick: History

 The village is recorded in the Domesday Book of 1086, since when the De-Colwick, Musters and Byron families have all owned the village.
 The etymology of the place-name is from Old English wic "specialised industrial farm" with an uncertain first element, possibly col "coal", although there have never been coal mines in the area.
+Another derivation is from the area being a dairy farm.

 In 1844 there was a gruesome murder at 'Saville's Spinney', then part of Colwick Park and later part of Colwick Woods.
 William Saville murdered his wife and three children in the woods on Tuesday 21 May.
 Their bodies were found one day later by John Swinscoe of Carlton who fetched the parish constable to the spot.
 An open razor was found in the left hand of the dead woman.
 The crowd for Saville's execution numbered in the tens of thousands and twelve died in a panic in the moments after Saville was executed.